 The Writing Requirement differs somewhat between each of the four undergraduate schools at Penn.
 For Penn Engineering students, the requirement can be satisfied by taking a critical writing seminar:

 - Any WRIT course.
-The WRIT courses are categorized as either humanities, or social science, or free elective depending on the department in which they are taught.
+The WRIT courses are categorized as either humanities, or social science, or technology, business, and society (TBS), and free elective depending on the department in which they are taught.
 Writing course descriptions and information about The Critical Writing Program are available on-line here.